Nest to Ocean Turtle Protection Program

 The threat of predation on marine turtle nests and hatchlings is a key concern for the sustainability of turtle populations in coastal Queensland.
 To address this, marine turtle rookeries along the coast have been identified under the Nest to Ocean Turtle Protection Program for active nest protection and predator control efforts to reduce the threat posed by feral pigs and other predator species.

-The Australian and Queensland governments have each committed matching funds of up to $3.5 million over six years until mid-2020 to help reduce the threat of predation on marine turtle nests.
+The Australian and Queensland governments have each committed matching funds of $7 million over six years to help reduce the threat of predation on marine turtle nests.
+The Queensland Government has provided an additional $1.27 million in 2020–21 to further support the program.

-The Queensland Marine Turtle Field Guide has been developed as part of the $7 million Nest to Ocean Turtle Protection Program, jointly funded by the Australian and Queensland governments.
+The Queensland Marine Turtle Field Guide has been developed as part of the Nest to Ocean Turtle Protection Program.

 It contains identification keys, photographs, diagrams, survey tips and details of the six species of marine turtles that visit Queensland beaches.
 The guide also provides valuable information about predators including foxes, dogs and feral pigs.